Particle motion around a static axially symmetric wormhole: Introduction

-{ Motion of particles in the vicinity of massive compact objects is a well-known tool to probe the properties of the geometry in the exterior of such compact objects.
-Particle dynamics in the space-time of various gravitating compact objects have been extensively studied in the literature, for example see our preceding recent papers \cite{Narzilloev19, Narzilloev20a, Narzilloev20b, Narzilloev:2020b, Narzilloev20c, Narzilloev21}.
-We also refer the reader to take a look at valuable works devoted to the investigation of the properties of space-time around various wormhole solutions \cite{Abdujabbarov16a, Abdujabbarov09ad}.}
+Motion of particles in the vicinity of massive compact objects is a well-known tool to probe the properties of the geometry in the exterior of such compact objects.
+Particle dynamics in the space-time of various gravitating compact objects have been extensively studied in the literature; see, for example, our recent papers \cite{Narzilloev:2020b, Narzilloev19, Narzilloev20a, Narzilloev20b, Narzilloev20c, Hakimov17, Narzilloev21, Narzilloev21a}.
+We also refer the reader to some valuable works devoted to the investigation of the properties of space-time around various wormhole solutions \cite{Abdujabbarov16a, Abdujabbarov09ad}.

-The article is organised as follows: In section \ref{wormhole} we describe the axially symmetric wormhole space-time obtained in \cite{Gibbons2017} from the $\gamma$-metric.
-Section \ref{particles} and \ref{photons} are devoted to the study of the motion of test particles, photons and gravitational lensing in the given space-time.
+The article is organized as follows: In section \ref{wormhole} we describe the axially symmetric wormhole space-time obtained in \cite{Gibbons2017} from the $\gamma$ metric.
+Sections \ref{particles} and \ref{photons} are devoted to the study of the motion of test particles, photons and gravitational lensing in the given space-time.
 Finally in section \ref{conc} we briefly discuss the implications of the obtained results for astrophysical compact objects.

-Throughout the paper we make use of natural units this setting $c=G=1$.
+Throughout the paper we make use of natural units setting $c=G=1$.